Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 Allows you to GET and PUT the name of the environment to use for all machines that are not listed in one of the environments.
 Note that this only applies if the client application does not supply an environment when it requests configuration data.

+#### The `/ruledata` Endpoint
+Retrievs the entire rule database from the server.
+This allows you to modify it and pass it to the `/test` endpoint to test your changes before commiting them to the server.

+#### The `/test` Endpoint
+This allows you to post an entire rule database with all environments and rules plus a query, and test what the query would return if you POSTed this data to the server.
+This provides a way to GET the `/ruledata` then edit and test changes before finally POSTing the new rules back to the server.